squarcleconsulting/ukrefimpactmined/README.md

 #### stmBase-nostem/inputs
 * hifreq.csv - high frequency terms to be removed.
-* SearchTerms.csv - search terms to be used to investigate their contribution to research impact
+* SearchTerms.csv - search terms to be used to investigate their contribution to research impact.
+The default list is "data", "infrastructure", "model", "software" and "tool".
+You can replace this list with any list of interest to you.